Books vs movies, there is always a big difference, so why not encourage the kids to use this compare and contrast movie and book template?

 We always make sure the book is read first and then write the book report.

-Before we watch the film I always remind him that he needs to write a comparison report after.
+Before we watch the movie I always remind him that he needs to write a comparison report after.
 That way, he knows, even more, to look out for differences.

-When the film is finished, and in fact, in my son’s case, constantly throughout the movie (not annoying at all!!!!) he will share the differences.
+When the movie is finished, and in fact, in my son’s case, constantly throughout the movie (not annoying at all!!!!) he will share the differences.

 If your child isn’t as forthcoming though try asking these questions: